csaude/openmrs-module-mpi/README.md

 ```
 Take the generated .omod file in the `omod/target` folder and install it in the central OpenMRS instance

-### OpenMRS Configuration
+### OpenMRS Configuration For OpenCR
 Import the OpenCR server certificate into the JVM's trust store for the OpenMRS instance using the following steps,
-- Find the OpenCR public key file that you generated under [Setting Up Certificates](#setting-up-certificates) section.
+- Find the OpenCR public key file that you generated under [Setting Up OpenCR Certificates](#setting-up-opencr-certificates)
-  Alternatively, you can fetch the OpenCR server certificate by running the command below which saves the certificate to
+  section.
+Alternatively, you can fetch the OpenCR server certificate by running the command below which saves the
-  a file named `opencr_server.pem` where {OPENCR_HOST} and {OPENCR_PORT} are placeholders for OpenCR host and port,
+  certificate to a file named `opencr_server.pem` where {OPENCR_HOST} and {OPENCR_PORT} are placeholders for OpenCR host
+  and port,
     ```
     echo "Q" | openssl s_client -connect {OPENCR_HOST}:{OPENCR_PORT} | openssl x509 > opencr_server.pem
     ```